What is the Japanese Obon Festival? When is it celebrated and how do you spend it?

 - Regions where Shinreki and Kyubon are celebrated: Most areas of Japan

-- Regions where Shinreki and Shinbon are celebrated: Tokyo, Kanagawa, Ishikawa, and some areas of Shizuoka (urban areas)
+- Regions where the Obon festival is celebrated in July according to the new calendar: Tokyo, Kanagawa, Ishikawa, and parts of Shizuoka prefectures (urban areas)

 - Areas that still use the lunar calendar: Okinawa Prefecture, Amami region of Kagoshima Prefecture